-The Midwest stands out for having high average credit scores, particularly in Minnesota.
+The Midwest stands out for having high average credit scores, particularly in Minnesota, learn how to do it too by visiting Island Now.
 (Unlike the South, where credit scores, especially in Mississippi, Louisiana and Georgia are some of the nation’s lowest).
 The region also has the most residents in good financial shape….

 The areas with the least debt are bound to be in the best financial shape.
 There is nothing positive about consumer debt.